ivancernja/EdgarAllanPoe/README.md

 # EdgarAllanPoe

-Interface which fetches the work of Edgar Allan Poe from the Google API.
+Interface which fetches the work of Edgar Allan Poe from the Google API. - WIP